Industrial ‘As a Service’: Models That Work

 - Water: wastewater treatment, pay per m³ treated.

-- Agriculture: yield per hectare with seed+fertiliser+services.
+- Agriculture: yield per hectare with seed + fertiliser + services.

 Maintenance-as-a-Service

-Contract guaranteeing uptime in exchange for fee.
+Contract guaranteeing uptime in exchange for fee:

-- Elevators: Otis, Kone, Schindler have premium “99.9% uptime” service.
+- Elevators: Otis, Kone, Schindler with guaranteed uptime.

 What Working Models Have in Common